 where we denote

-Now we obtain an explicit form of the transition kernels from spin to photon number tomograms and vice versa, using the definition the photon-number tomogram \eqref{dequantizer-ph-number}.
+Now we obtain an explicit form of the transition kernels from spin to photon-number tomograms and vice versa, using the definition of the photon-number tomogram \eqref{dequantizer-ph-number}.
 The photon-number dequantizer can be written as: